10 Ways to Optimize Human Growth Hormone Naturally for Anti-Aging

 Optimize Key Nutrients

-Optimizing key nutrients is one of the most effective ways of optimizing your human growth hormone levels.
+Optimizing key nutrients is one of the most effective ways of optimizing your HGH levels.
 Here is what I recommend.

 A 1996 study has found that zinc deficiencies may reduce IGF-1 and growth hormone levels (25).
 A 2020 systematic review and meta-analysis has found that zinc supplements may improve IGF-1 levels (26).